Daenecompass/messenger-server/README.md

     * Visit https://www.mongodb.com/cloud/atlas and create an account.
     * Create a new project.
     * Create a new cluster, using default, 'free tier' options.
+    * Once the cluster is created, click `Connect`, create a new user (remember the username and password for later).
+    * Choose `Connect Your Application`, then `Standard connection string`.
+Copy everything after the `@`, and save it for later.

 * Clone this repository into a folder on your computer.